martinrist/typescript-knowledgebase/wiki/Interfaces.md

     }
     ```

-- Interfaces can extend multiple other interfaces (with names separated by
+- Interfaces can extend multiple other interfaces, with names separated by
   commas after the `extends` keyword:

     ```typescript